-Figure 4-83: Simulation with overridden parameters through the batch option
+Figure 4-80: Simulation with overridden parameters through the batch option

-To ease the use of this feature, together with the examples of the validation database, an example of a "batch simulation configuration file" for the "E2E_test_simulation" is provided and can be found in the following path: \$INSTALL DIR/test/data/multiexec/E2E test simulation batch.xml.
+To ease the use of this feature, together with the examples of the validation database, an example of a "batch simulation configuration file" for the "E2E_test_simulation" is provided and can be found inside the example simulator package at the following path: $<OPENSF_INSTDIR > /resources/simulators$.

-If the user tries to edit such simulation, the dialog shown in Figure 4-84 will appear.
+If the user tries to edit such simulation, the dialog shown in Figure 4-81 will appear.
 Users can import a new configuration, clear the parameters restoring their previous value or cancel the edition.